Myotherapy

 - Postural Assessment and correction

-- Soft tissue manipulation and joint mobilisation
+- Soft tissue manipulation and joint mobilization

 - Trigger point therapy.
-Trigger points form within the soft tissue.
+Trigger points from within the soft tissue.
 Hot stones are also great for this.
 Fiona uses advanced techniques MET (muscle energy technique) and PRT ( positional release technique) and ART ( active release technique) to name a few.

 - Myofascial Dry Needling.
 THE BENEFITS OF MYOFASCIAL DRY NEEDLING - Fiona Hooi uses needling with clients that have chronic neuromuscular pain and restricted range of motion.
 When inserted directly into the trigger point within the muscle and fascial lines it releases the tension around the impinged nerves, and encourages blood flow.
 When people have a low pain threshold needles are used to assist the CNS (central nervous system) because there are times the pressure of fingers won't reach the deeper muscles and neural impingement.
 Not to be confused with acupuncture -this training use meridian points to activate the flow of energy around the body and vital organs.
 There is much evidence to support how needling can treat acute and chronic neck, head, shoulders, elbows, back, pelvic, knee pain.
 The body is a remarkable healing machine and releases chemicals for example endorphins (best natural pain killer on the market) and increases blood flow; Where the complex neural pathways have been blocked they start to communicate and promotes healing.
 Of course there are people who have phobias with needles and just don't like them...in these cases alternatives to dry needling are used.